arabellas-craft/arabellas-craft.github.io/free-tarot-spreads-love.md

 {% assign count = site.posts | where: "category", "Love and Relationships" | size %}

-# Free Love & Relationship Tarot Spreads
+# Free Love & Relationship Tarot & Oracle Card Spreads

-{{ count }} spreads covering the main situations where people reach for tarot around relationships: examining a current partnership, deciding whether to pursue someone, working through conflict, attracting love, and self-love readings when you're single.
+{{ count }} spreads covering the main situations where people reach for tarot or oracle cards around relationships: examining a current partnership, deciding whether to pursue someone, working through conflict, attracting love, and self-love readings when you're single.

 Most work for any relationship type: romantic, platonic, or long-term partnership.
 None of them promise specific outcomes.
 What they give you is a clearer picture of the dynamics at play and what you can actually act on.